← Projects

 Why Supabase over Firebase?

-I needed real-time subscriptions, auth, and a relational database in one platform — without managing infrastructure for a side project.
-Supabase gave me Postgres (real SQL, not document queries), built-in auth with Apple Sign-In support, and auto-generated APIs.
-The tradeoff: those auto-generated APIs are fast to build against but you lose fine-grained control over query optimization when you hit 90 endpoints.
+I wanted real-time subscriptions, auth, and a relational database in one place, and I didn't want to run infrastructure for a side project.
+Supabase gave me Postgres with real SQL, built-in auth that handles Apple Sign-In, and auto-generated APIs.
+The auto-generated APIs are quick to build against, but you give up fine control over query tuning as the number of endpoints grows.

 Why scrape resort websites?

-No resort provides a usable API.
-Lift status, webcam URLs, parking lot capacity — it all lives on PHP pages last redesigned in 2014.
-Cheerio handles HTML parsing and Puppeteer covers JavaScript-rendered content.
-The downside is fragility: every time Crystal Mountain redesigns their snow report, a scraper breaks.
-I monitor scraper health with dedicated database tables and cron-based health checks.
+No resort offers a usable API.
+Lift status, webcam URLs, parking capacity all live on PHP pages that haven't been touched since 2014.
+Cheerio parses the static HTML, Puppeteer handles the JavaScript-rendered pages.
+It's fragile: every time Crystal Mountain redesigns their snow report, a scraper breaks.
+So I track scraper health in its own tables and check it on a cron.

 Why dual platform from day one?

-Ski conditions are checked at 5 AM from bed while deciding whether to make the drive.
-That's a phone experience.
-The web app is better for planning — bigger screen, map view, event coordination — but the iOS app is where the real usage happens.
-SwiftUI made it fast to build, and push notifications for powder alerts were table stakes.
+People check conditions at 5 AM from bed, deciding whether to make the drive.
+That's a phone moment.
+The web app is better for planning, with the bigger screen, map view, and event coordination, but the iOS app is where most of the use happens.
+SwiftUI was quick to build, and powder-alert push notifications only make sense on the phone.

-Each route does one thing and is simple to reason about.
-I chose many small endpoints over fewer, more complex ones because it let me move fast — add a feature, add a route.
-The tradeoff is maintenance surface area.
-Refactoring touches a lot of files.
-Batch endpoints for the frontend helped offset the chattiness.
+Each route does one thing, so each one is easy to reason about.
+Lots of small endpoints over a few big ones let me move fast: add a feature, add a route.
+The cost is surface area.
+A refactor touches a lot of files, and the frontend got chatty, which is what the batch endpoints fixed.

 Tradeoffs

-Scraping is inherently fragile.
-Resort websites change without notice.
-I've built monitoring to catch failures fast, but a broken scraper still means missing data until I fix the parser.
-There's no way around this without official APIs.
+Scraping is fragile.
+Resort sites change without warning.
+Monitoring catches the failures quickly, but a broken scraper still means missing data until I fix the parser.
+There's no way around that without official APIs.

-Free tier constraints shape the architecture.
+Free tiers shape the architecture.
 Supabase and Vercel free tiers are generous but not infinite.
-Redis caching via Upstash keeps Supabase query volume under control.
-Batch API endpoints keep Vercel serverless invocations reasonable.
-If usage grew 10x, I'd need paid tiers or a different hosting strategy.
+Upstash Redis keeps Supabase query volume down, and batch endpoints keep Vercel invocations reasonable.
+At ten times the usage I'd need paid tiers or a different host.

-Dual auth adds complexity for a side project.
+Dual auth is a lot for a side project.
 Supporting both email/password and Apple Sign-In means JWT rotation, token blacklisting, session tracking, and rate limiting across two flows.
-It's table stakes for an iOS app but it's more auth code than most side projects warrant.
+An iOS app needs it, but it's more auth code than a side project usually warrants.

 Next.js 16 React 19 Tailwind Supabase Upstash Redis SwiftUI Claude GPT-4 Vercel Cheerio Puppeteer